correial/correial.github.io/content/Fast Robots/Lab 8/index.md

 ## Flip Implementation

-The flip code was implemented

 ### Bluetooth Data Transmission

-The entire flip program runs when called over bluetooth via the Jupyter notebook line: `ble.send_command(CMD.STUNT, "1200")`.
+The entire flip program starts when called over bluetooth via the Jupyter notebook line: `ble.send_command(CMD.STUNT, "1200")`.
 The parameter passed in is the distance away from the wall that the car should begin to reverse at.
 Note that 1200 mm is larger than the distance away from the wall of the mat (300 mm) as the car needs time to slow down before ultimately flipping on the mat.
 This parameter allows for easy flip tuning for various different starting positions and flip locations.

 ### Arduino Code
 The `STUNT` command is responsible for ensuring the first kalman filter value is stored and  calling the essential `Flip()` and `sendStuntData()` functions.
 Here is the command: